IRON STORAGE DISEASE IN COMPANION PARROTS

 by Sally Blanchard

 I met a wonderful talking pet starling years ago in California.
 His caregiver wouldn’t listen to me as I tried to convince her to stop feeding dog food to the bird because it was known that softbills die of iron storage disease if they were fed dog food.
-The Peninsula Humane Society south of San Francisco got a Mynah in with a great vocabulary.
+The Peninsula Humane Society south of San Francisco rescued a Mynah in with a great vocabulary.
 I asked what they were feeding and the answer was that they were feeding “a quality dog food.”
-It was what the bird had been eating when they got it.
+It was what the bird had been eating when they got it but maybe it was too late.
 They listened but had to requisition the softbill food I recommend.
 A few weeks later the bird died of iron storage.
 They may not have been able to save it if it had been eating dog food for a long time.
 It drove me crazy (still does) when I know that something is absolutely true and people are too stubborn to listen.